 Before meeting with a prospective mortgage client we will qualify all mortgages over the phone.

-For this small engagement fee, we can take the hasstle out of applying for a mortgage/remortgage.
+We can take the hassle out of applying for a mortgage/remortgage.
 This includes providing you with options, advice and implementation, saving your precious time and money: so why would you go directly to your bank?!

 Whether you are a first time buyer, potentially moving back to the UK to purchase your first home, or are looking to buy a bigger home, a mortgage will normally be required.
 Typically, a lender will provide a secured loan to purchase the property which you then pay off in monthly instalments.
 The contract typically lasts for 25 years (although this period can be longer or shorter depending on your needs).

 Similarly, if you are looking at consolidating your debts, raising money for home improvements, or looking for a better monthly payment than you currently have, you could look at remortgaging your property – this involves moving your current mortgage to a new arrangement, either with your existing lender, or a new one.

 If you want to help someone else obtain their own home by using your financial stability, such as children who are looking to get on the property ladder, it is possible for you to act as a guarantor for their mortgage, to enable them to get a larger loan than they would otherwise be able to afford.
 In this case, the lender will normally require you to offer your property as security against the guaranteed part of the mortgage.